 After collection, the plastic from the containers is cleaned, shredded and then pelletized and turned into farm drainage tile, which is frequently used back on the farm.

-How Are Grain Bags Recycled in Saskatchewan?
+How are Grain Bags Recycled?

 Rolled grain bags are accepted at collection sites across the province.
 Cleanfarms works primarily with municipal collection sites to offer this new program across the province.